 - Available in almost 30 different translated languages.

-- Allows you to save events and gives you both visible and audible alarms when the deadline approaches.
+- Allows you to save events and gives you visible and audible alarms when the deadline approaches.

 - Comprises “Xfce panel plugin” that can display time and date in many formats.

-Lightning is another great Linux calendar app that is now advanced by the ‘Mozilla Foundation.’
+Lightning is another great Linux calendar app now advanced by the ‘Mozilla Foundation.’
 It creates an extension that attaches a calendar to the “Mozilla Thunderbird mail,” “SeaMonkey internet suite,” and “newsgroup client” for planning functionality.
 Lightning is dissimilar to the Calendar extension of Mozilla and out-of-date “Mozilla Sunbird” as it is tightly integrated with Thunderbird.

 - It is Compatible with iCalendar.